idkclub/dicebot/README.md

 ![Preview of roll command](/preview@2x.png)

 An appengine-powered dice rolling Slack service.
+Aside from [roll.go](/roll.go), the rest of the code is designed to be an extensible and reusable base for Slack bots.

 Currently installs:
 - /roll - Roll X Y-sided dice